 A panic attack is a natural response to an overwhelming stimulus that causes many dogs to experience extreme fear.
 Symptoms include shaking, drooling, panting, and hiding.

 In this blog post, we’ll discuss what they are, how they can be treated, and ways you can help your furry friend if he or she regularly suffers from a panic disorder.

 Can Dogs Have Panic Attacks?

-Are you worried your dog is having panic attacks?
+Are you worried that your dog is having panic attacks?
 It is completely natural to be worried when they show symptoms of dog anxiety.

 - Shaking or trembling

-- Drooling from the mouth
+- Excessive salivation, or drooling from the mouth

 - Running away